Levant Fleet

 The Levant Fleet (Flotte du Levant) was the designation under the Ancien Regime for the naval vessels of the Royal French Navy in the Mediterranean.
 The fleet carried out operations such as asserting naval supremacy and protecting convoys.
-Its counterpart was the Flotte du Ponant, which saw service in the English Channel and in the Atlantic Ocean.
+Its counterpart was the Ponant Fleet, which saw service in the English Channel and in the Atlantic Ocean.

 Arsenals

 At first based in Fréjus, from the beginning of the 17th century the fleet was based at two specialized arsenals: